 Prefinished plank flooring is easier to install than hardwood flooring and offers the same appearance.
 The "planks" consist of medium-density fiberboard (MDF) sandwiched between plastic laminate.
 The top laminate looks like random-grain wood, but its plastic composition makes it scratch- and stain-resistant.
 It also leaves room for options like gray laminate wood flooring or dark wood laminate flooring.
 The precision-milled tongue-and-groove edges make accurate installation a snap.
-The whole assembly is glued together at the edges and floats on a thin, closed-cell polyethylene foam pad.
-This tutorial walks you step-by-step how to lay laminate wood flooring, a project you can get done in just one weekend.
+The whole floating floor assembly is glued together at the edges and floats on a thin, closed-cell polyethylene foam pad.
+This tutorial explains step-by-step how to lay laminate wood flooring, a project you can get done in just one weekend.

 Your laminate wood flooring should sit in the room for at least 48 hours prior to installation, giving it time to expand or contract in relation to the room's temperature and humidity.
 This prevents buckling and other problems after installation.

 Remove existing baseboard molding.
 Use the pry bar to remove baseboard from the wall; set the pieces aside for reinstallation.
 Floating laminate planks (the kind used in this project) should be installed over a hard, smooth surface, such as vinyl.
 If existing flooring is damaged, remove it to reveal the subfloor.

 Install the underlayment to your floating laminate floor.
 Clear the floor of staples, nails, and other debris.
 Roll out the underlayment.
 Do not overlap adjoining strips.
 Use the utility knife to cut pieces as needed.
 The foam underlayment deadens sound and helps the floor feel more resilient and durable.